dbaarda/rollsum-chunking/RESULTS.rst

 minimum size.
 Fancier normalization algorithms can give a more normal distribution of chunk sizes, but this is always at the cost of deduplication.
-Surprisingly exponential chunking gets better deduplication as the minimum size is increased as a fraction of the average size.
+Surprisingly exponential chunking gets better deduplication as the minimum size is increased well beyond the normally recommended values.

 The simple exponential chunker is the fastest and has best deduplication for a target average block size provided it is used with the right min_len and